stac-utils/pystac/docs/api.rst

 Electro-Optical Extension
 -------------------------

-These classes are representations of the `EO Extension Spec <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/extensions/eo>`_.
+These classes are representations of the :stac-ext:`EO Extension Spec <eo>`.

 Band
 ~~~~